amararora24/BigDataProject/README.md

 # Steps to run the code
 # 1. Clone the repository:
-   '''bash
+   #run the command on bash

    git clone https://github.com/amararora24/BigDataProject.git

    cd BigDataProject

-#2 Create a Virtual Environment (Optional but Recommended)
+# 2 Create a Virtual Environment (Optional but Recommended)
-# run the command on bash
+#run the command on bash
 python -m venv venv

 source venv/bin/activate   # On Windows: venv\Scripts\activate

-#3 Install Dependencies
+# 3 Install Dependencies
-# run the command on bash.
+#run the command on bash.
 Requirements.txt file has all required python packages for the project

 pip install -r requirements.txt

-#4 Launch Jupyter Notebook
+# 4 Launch Jupyter Notebook

 jupyter notebook big-data-project-d-Kaggle.ipynb

-#5 run the code in the jupyter notebook
+# 5 run the code in the jupyter notebook

 run all